edwardslab-wustl/TE-detective/README.md

    TE_detective filter -i final_results_NA12892.txt -b  ../rmsk_hg19.bed
 ```

-  5. Insertion prediciton in child using polymorphic subtraction:
+  5. Insertion prediciton in child using polymorphic subtraction

    We use the bam and preprocessed files from the parents to analyze the initial predictions from the child.
 Then we apply the ceu filter sets as well as filter for annotated TEs.